Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 life.
 He could have used the Greek aidios life, which most closely speaks of an endless life, but He did not use this

-promised His disciples life in the age or eon that was coming.
-As a point of interest, there are differing views on
+His disciples life in the age or eon that was coming.
+As a point of interest, there are differing views on what age is

-what age is in view, but this is beyond the scope of this issue.
-Regardless of one's view, the point is that eonian life
+in view, but this is beyond the scope of this issue.
+Regardless of one's view, the point is that eonian life is dependent

-is dependent on the ages, for it speaks of life in time and especially in the coming ages, with emphasis on the
+on the ages, for it speaks of life in time and especially in the coming ages, with emphasis on the next Age, the age

 Consider Luke's companion verse to Mark 10:30.
-Notice that the CV has chosen to use the expression life eonian ,
+Notice that the CLV has chosen to use the expression life eonian ,

 which is the same as eonian life .
 Of course, the mainstream rendering is eternal life .